PHP 7 Server Rebuild FAQs

 We have removed memcached from our latest generation hosting stack.
 Previously, this was used for object caching and as a session store.
 We are now using Redis for both of these purposes.
 Your sites will be reconfigured automatically to use Redis for sessions without any further changes needed from you.

-If you happen to use W3 Total Cache Plugin, we recommend disabling it before the upgrade occurs.
+If you happen to use W3 Total Cache Plugin or any other third party object cache plugin, we recommend disabling it before the upgrade occurs.
 Pagely has better caching solutions built in which are fully compatible with our managed WordPress environment.
 Reach out to our Support team if you have any concerns about this change.

 Will my server's hostname change?